oneforawe/edapt-data-handler/1-docs/3-HostingSetUp.md

 <li> DNS <br/>
-If you're using a domain (or subdomain) for hosting the app, you can now set up the registrar settings for name servers and DNS records.
-You can use the registrar's own default name servers and use an A (address) record and CNAME (canonical name) record, replacing <code>ip.add.re.ss</code> with your server's IP address and using a TTL value that makes sense (perhaps 30 seconds on the low end for an A Record, or 1 hour, or "automatic"):
+If you're using a domain (or subdomain) for hosting the app, you can now log in with your registrar and create the settings for name servers and DNS records, as illustrated below.
+You can use the registrar's own default name servers and use an A (address) record and CNAME (canonical name) record, replacing
+<code>ip.add.re.ss</code> with your server's IP address and using a TTL value
+that makes sense (perhaps 30 seconds on the low end for an A Record, or 1 hour, or "automatic"):

 Style 1:
 <table><tbody>